|Set of all ten novels- $95.00 - ISBN 13:978-0-86647-453-5||

-The hopes and dreams of the characters in these nine stories are a reflection of the hopes and dreams of virtually every group of people who have ventured from their homes to a new place for a new life in America.
+The hopes and dreams of the characters in these Ten stories are a reflection of the hopes and dreams of virtually every group of people who have ventured from their homes to a new place for a new life in America.
 Each story and its characters reflect a part of the history of the United States.
 Yet at the same time each story is different, as the characters face challenges, defeats and victories in the fields and factories of Southern California, the gold fields of the West, the construction of the railroad in Utah, Chinatown in San Francisco, the Deep South and Southside Chicago, and New York’s Little Italy.

 - Adult immigrants will have no difficulty identifying with people in the stories.